f5devcentral/f5-agility-labs-xc/docs/class2/lab5.rst

 #.
 Lets start with getting a total number of the security events in your namespace for your application.

    .. code:: BASH

       Show requests with WAF security events for the last 24 hours for load balancer [lb-name] in namespace [ns-name]

-   Be sure to replace the [lb-name] with your adjective-animal-lb and [namespace] with adjective-animal of your lab
+   ..
+NOTE:: Be sure to replace the [lb-name] with your adjective-animal-lb and [namespace] with adjective-animal of your lab

 #.
 In this example the AI Assistant has notified us that there are 42 security events that were detected for our application.
    The AI Assistant also provides us a link to go directly to the Security Analytics Dashboard page.